 How to treat newborn skin peeling

-Newborn skin peeling usually corrects itself in a couple of weeks, but Dr Bhuta says there are a few things you can do to help ease any discomfort bub might be feeling:
+Flaky and peeling newborn skin usually corrects itself in a couple of weeks, but Dr Bhuta says there are a few things you can do to help ease any discomfort bub might be feeling:

 - Reduce the length of bath times and use warm water instead of hot water.
 Long baths tend to strip away the oils from your baby’s skin and may make the peeling worse.